The hard-core model on planar lattices: the disk-packing problem and high-density phases: Introduction

-Lattice H-C models attracted a considerable interest and have a history in statistical mechanics.
-The existence of multiple EGDs in a high-density regime has been established (i) in \cite{D} on $\bbZ^d$ ($d>1$) for $D=\sqrt{2}$, (ii) in \cite{HP} on $\mathbb{A}_2$ for a family of values $D$ and (iii) for a class of non-sliding H-C lattice particle systems in \cite{JL}.
-In relation to the H-C model on $\bbA_2$, $\bbH_2$ and $\bbZ^2$, our work includes these results as partial cases of a general theory covering all attainable values of $D$.
+The existence of multiple EGDs in a high-density regime has been rigorously proved (i) in \cite{Do} on $\bbZ^d$ for $D=\sqrt{2}$ (for all $d>1$), (ii) in \cite{HePr} on $\mathbb{A}_2$ for a family of values $D$ and (iii) for a class of H-C lattice particle systems in \cite{JL2}.
+In relation to the spherical H-C model on $\bbA_2$, $\bbH_2$ and $\bbZ^2$, our work includes these results as partial cases of a general theory.

+An exact solution for a spherical H-C model was obtained for $D^2=3$ on the triangular lattice $\bbA_2$ \cite{Ba1}, \cite{Ba2}.

+For some of the sliding values of $D$ on $\bbZ^2$, paper \cite{NR2} states the existence of a columnar order; for the sliding value $D=2$ the presence of a columnar order has been proven in \cite{HaPe}.

+Spherical H-C models on two-dimensional lattices gained a growing popularity in the recent physical literature \cite{AGMS}, \cite{DKBP}, \cite{FAL}, \cite{JMTR}, \cite{NR1}, \cite{NR2}, \cite{TF} and references therein.
+Most of these papers specify the model as $k$-nn or $k$-NN exclusion, indicating that a particle excludes all nearest-neighboring sites, $2$-nd nearest-neighboring sites, ..., $k$-th nearest-neighboring sites (all in the planar Euclidean metric).
+The value $D$ used to specify the model in the current paper is the Euclidean distance to the $(k+1)$-st nearest-neighbors.
+A subject of interest is that, depending on the lattice type and the value of $D$, one expects different forms of phase transitions when the particle density/fugacity/chemical potential in the system increases.
+A progress in simulation and analytical techniques led to predictions for critical points and types of the related phase transitions for some initial values of $k$.
+For H-C models on $\bbZ^2$ we refer to \cite{FAL}, \cite{NR1}, \cite{NR2}, on $\bbA_2$ to \cite{AGMS}, \cite{JMTR}, and on $\bbH_2$ to \cite{DKBP}, \cite{TF}.

+Our work considers all values of $k\in\bbN$ and analyzes the model in the thermodynamic limit.
+We give a detailed description of optimal/maximally-dense packings and -- for the cases without sliding -- of their associated large-fugacity phases.
+Our findings regarding the large-fugacity pure phases coincide with those obtained in \cite{AMMGPS}, \cite{DKBP}, \cite{JMTR}, \cite{NR1} and \cite{TF} for initial values of $k$ considered therein.
+However, a rigorous analysis of criticality remains an open (and challenging) mathematical problem. .5cm